Executive RCM (XRCM)

 A survey of residential and commercial construction materials, means, and methods associated with the various structural and architectural systems used to design and construct buildings.
 Project plans and specifications are incorporated to teach the basic sequencing and overall construction process.
 The influence of sustainability in construction is introduced.

-XRCM 4417 Income Property Valuation and Appraisal (4 Credits)
+XRCM 4417 Real Estate Valuation & Appraisal (4 Credits)

 Residential/Commercial appraising, including market cost and income approaches to value, gross rent multiplier analysis, neighborhood and site analysis, valuation of income properties including market cost and income approaches to value, capitalization theory and techniques, mortgage-equity analysis, and investment value concepts.
 Prerequisite: XRCM 4407.

-XRCM 4467 Property Development and Feasibility (4 Credits)
+XRCM 4467 Real Estate Market Analysis (4 Credits)

 This course introduces the student to project management scheduling techniques and methodologies.
 The student will be exposed to different scheduling techniques, how to develop a project schedule of limited scope, and how to utilize the project schedule for planning and monitoring job progress.